huijiewei/resolid-mix/packages/ui/README.md

-# @resolid-remix/ui
+# @resolid-mix/ui

-A library common values as variables to be used with Stylex.
+A library common values as variables to be used with Tailwind CSS.

 ## Acknowledgment